-Future Development

-The boundary of the Character Area designation extends slightly beyond the boundary of the PCIDs/LCI study area to include either existing commercial or to provide a transition where the Character Area abuts adjacent Suburban Character.
+to emphasize high quality design standards, building materials and incorporates LEED building standards where possible.
+The city of Dunwoody recognizes the value of creating mixed use transit oriented development within walking distance of public transit stations.
+However, the city has concerns about the impact of such development on the city's infrastructure and schools.
+To ensure proper controls on residential growth in the PCID, the city recommends zoning changes to require Special Land Use Permits for future high-density housing projects.
+Future Development The boundary of the Character Area designation extends slightly beyond the boundary of the PCIDs PCIDs/LCI study area to include either existing commercial or to provide a transition where the Character Area abuts adjacent Suburban Character.
 The locator map also shows where the PCIDs PCIDs /LCI boundary extends both east into Sandy Springs and into unincorporated DeKalb County, south of I-285.

-The first section identifies the City's intent for the area outside the PCIDs PCIDs; the subsequent section incorporates components of the LCI framework plan which lie within the City of Dunwoody boundaries.
+The first section identifies the City's intent for the area outside the PCIDs PCIDs; the subsequent section incorporates components which lie within the City of Dunwoody boundaries.
 Outside the Perimeter - CIDs/LCI:

-Development within the Perimeter Center Character Area that abuts the Suburban Character area should demonstrate conformance with the principles of the LCI Transitional Area, albeit at a lower scale, intensity and density.
-Unless accompanied by an exceptional buffering (for example, 75 - 100 feet wide landscaped buffers, usable open space provisions), density should be no greater than 4-8 units to the acre and commercial should be very low intensity (under 20,000 square feet).
+Development within the Perimeter Center Character Area that abuts the Suburban Character area should demonstrate conformance with the principles of a transitional area.
+Unless accompanied by an exceptional and usable open space provisions, density should be no greater than 4-8 units to the acre and commercial should be very low intensity (under 20,000 square feet).
+Deleted: of the LCI framework plan Deleted: the LCI Transitional Area Deleted:, albeit at a lower scale, intensity and density Deleted: buffering (for example, 75 - 100 feet wide landscaped buffers, Deleted:),